The Free Particle

 Comparison with Classical Mechanics

-Knowing that classical mechanics holds at macroscopic scales, the results obtained through quantum mechanics should approximate the calculations from classical mechanics when quantum uncertainties are sufficiently small.
-In the case of the free particle we’re dealing with now, when $\phi(k)$ has a very sharp shape around an appropriate value $k_0$ as assumed earlier (i.e., when momentum uncertainty is sufficiently small), the group velocity $v_\text{group}$, which corresponds to the particle’s speed in quantum mechanics, should be equal to the particle’s speed $v_\text{classical}$ calculated in classical mechanics for the same $k$ and corresponding energy value $E$.
+Since we know that classical mechanics holds at macroscopic scales, the results obtained through quantum mechanics should be able to approximate the calculation results from classical mechanics when quantum uncertainties are sufficiently small.
+In the case of the free particle we’re dealing with, when $\phi(k)$ has a very sharp form near some appropriate value $k_0$ as assumed earlier (i.e., when momentum uncertainty is sufficiently small), the group velocity $v_\text{group}$ corresponding to the particle’s speed in quantum mechanics should equal the particle’s speed $v_\text{classical}$ obtained from classical mechanics for the same $k$ and corresponding energy value $E$.

-Substituting $k\equiv \cfrac{\sqrt{2mE}}{\hbar}$ from equation ($\ref{eqn:t_independent_schrodinger_eqn}$) into the group velocity we just found (equation [$\ref{eqn:group_velocity}$]), we get
+Substituting $k\equiv \cfrac{\sqrt{2mE}}{\hbar}$ from equation ($\ref{eqn:t_independent_schrodinger_eqn}$) into the group velocity (equation [$\ref{eqn:group_velocity}$]) we just found, we get

 \[v_\text{quantum} = \sqrt{\frac{2E}{m}} \tag{20}\]and the speed of a free particle with kinetic energy $E$ in classical mechanics is likewise